 UNESCO member countries are entitled to nominate a maximum of two applications per year.
 Under the UNESCO Global Geopark operational guidelines, these applications must be made through the official channel of the UNESCO representative in the member country.
 The New Zealand National Commission for UNESCO has already announced the establishment of a UNESCO Global Geoparks programme in New Zealand and has appointed a Geoparks Expert Advisory Panel to encourage and support New Zealand nominations for UNESCO Global Geopark status.
-One Aspiring UNESCO Global Geopark nomination (Waitaki Whitestone) has been formally evaluated and approved by the UNESCO Global Geopark Council which has recommended that this nomination be accepted by the UNESCO executive board.
-A final decision is expected in April 2023.
+One Aspiring UNESCO Global Geopark nomination (Waitaki Whitestone) has been formally evaluated and approved by the UNESCO executive board in April 2023.

 The Global Geopark brand is a voluntary, quality label and while it is not a legislative designation, the key heritage sites within a geopark should be protected under local, regional, or national legislation as appropriate.
 UNESCO offers support to Global Geoparks on an ad-hoc basis via requests from Member States.
 Geopark status at any level, including 'global' does not imply restrictions on any economic activity inside a geopark where that activity complies with local, regional, or national legislation.
 The focus of geoparks is on promotion and appreciation of geological heritage, geology, and landscapes.
 These earth heritage sites are part of an integrated concept of protection, education, and sustainable development.
-Whilst World Heritage Areas are created in perpetuity, the status of global geoparks is reviewed and renewed by UNESCO every four years. https://bit.ly/3lhYfbw Even if an area has outstanding, world-famous geological heritage of outstanding universal value, UNESCO has determined that it cannot be a UNESCO Global Geopark unless the area also has a plan for the sustainable development of the people who live within it.
+Whilst World Heritage Areas are created in perpetuity, the status of global geoparks is reviewed and renewed by UNESCO every four years.
+Even if an area has outstanding, world-famous geological heritage of outstanding universal value, UNESCO has determined that it cannot be a UNESCO Global Geopark unless the area also has a plan for the sustainable development of the people who live within it.
 To succeed, a UNESCO Global Geopark nomination, lodged by an appropriately incorporated management body, must have the support of local communities.
 Prior to a nomination being lodged, evidence must be demonstrated of geotourism activities being undertaken by a management authority (e.g., a national park agency) over a period of at least 12 months to establish credibility as a 'defacto geopark'.